strapi/strapi/README.md

 ## Getting Started

-[Read the Getting Started tutorial](https://strapi.io/getting-started) or follow the steps below:
+<a href="https://strapi.io/getting-started)" target="_blank">Read the Getting Started tutorial</a> or follow the steps below:

-#### Installation
+#### ⏳ Installation

 ```bash
 npm install strapi@alpha -g
 ````

-**We recommend to use the latest version of Strapi** to start your new project.
-Some breaking changes might happen, new releases are shipped every two weeks.
+**We recommend to use the latest version of Strapi to start your new project**.
+Some breaking changes might happen, new releases are shipped every two weeks to fix/enhance the product.

-#### Create a new project
+#### 🏗 Create a new project

 ```bash
 strapi new my-project